psas/launch-tower-comm/doc/Building_Debian_Linux_onto_Beagleboard.markdown

----
-title: Building Debian Linux onto Beagleboard
+# Building Debian Linux onto Beagleboard
-layout: base
----

-# Introduction
+## Introduction

 I just bought a Beagleboard xM for a project and the preference is to run Debain Linux on it so the common packages needed for the project